trigaten/Learn_Prompting/docs/reliability/ensembling.md

 ### Multiple Prompts

 AMA shows that you can take a question and reformat it in multiple ways to create different prompts.
 For example, say you are scraping a bunch of websites for information on animals and want to only record ones that live in North America.
+Let's construct a prompt to determine this.

 Given the following passage from Wikipedia: